 Using resistance bands is fantastic for high-intensity conditioning drills.
 This is because you can do a higher number of reps with them as you throw multiple punches in each set.

 I have personally found them to be very useful after I returned from a rational cuff injury (shoulder).
 I was recommended by my physio to not use heavy weights but lighter resistance bands to build back up the strength in my shoulder without applying too much pressure.
 The resistance band suit was brilliant in building up the strength in my shoulder without too much intransigence from using weights or punching the heavy bag.

-If you are someone who is working out from home this will definitely give you the opportunity to change up shadow boxing routine.
-Likewise if you are always travelling and struggle to find time for working out.
+If you are someone who is working out from home this will definitely give you the opportunity to change up your shadow boxing routine.
+Likewise, if you are always traveling and struggle to find time for working out.
 Resistance bands are light and easy to pack.
 Plus you can pretty much shadow box anywhere from the hotel room or at the local park.